North Head Sanctuary Foundation

 On May 12th, 2006, The Hon Tony Abbott formally announced that the whole

-of North Head has been added to the National Heritage List which provides
+of North Head has been added to the National Heritage List.
+The listing was triggered by a nomination prepared by NHSF, and provides

 another layer of protection for the area, including requiring that any